-Total reported revenue of the Group for the year ended 31 December 2021 was HK\$494.1 million, representing an increase of 40.5% over that of HK\$351.7 million for the year ended 31 December 2020.
-The increase was mainly attributable to the increase in revenue from the provision of casino management services in Macau and the sale/leasing of electronic gaming equipment and systems in both Macau and overseas markets.
+Total reported revenue of the Group for the year ended 31 December 2022 was HK\$297.8 million, representing a decrease of 39.7% over that of HK\$494.1 million for the year ended 31 December 2021.
+The decrease was mainly due to the decrease in revenue from the provision of casino management services in Macau and the sale/leasing of electronic gaming equipment and systems in Macau as a result of the tough business environment as further discussed in the subsection headed "Impact of Covid-19 on the Group's Business" below, which was partially offset by the increase in revenue from sale/leasing of electronic gaming equipment and systems in overseas markets.